 CRA’s Committee on Widening Participation in Computing Research (CRA-WP) works with other broadening participation in computing partners to more effectively reach women, underrepresented minorities, and persons with disabilities.

-This highly selective program matches promising undergraduate women and underrepresented groups with a faculty mentor for a summer research experience at the faculty member’s home institution.
+Distributed Research Experiences for Undergraduates (DREU) is a highly selective program that matches promising undergraduate women and members of underrepresented groups with a faculty mentor for a summer research experience at the faculty member’s home institution.

-CRA-W Grad Cohort for Women Program holds workshops intended for Computer Science and Engineering students in their first year of grad school.
+CRA-WP Grad Cohort Programs holds workshops intended for Computer Science and Engineering students in their first year of grad school.
 Students meet for two days with 10-15 senior researchers who share pertinent information on the transition from student to researcher as well as more personal information and insights about their experiences.

 Richard Tapia Celebration of Diversity in Computing Conference, which highlights the technical contributions and career interests of diverse people in computing fields.

 CRA was the original sponsoring organization of what is now the Anita Borg Institute for Women and Technology’s Grace Hopper Celebration of Women in Computing, which celebrates the technical contributions of women in computing.